NCAAF Upcoming Games Odds

-The NCAA Football (NCAAF) odds are available from the online sportsbook all year round.
+The college football odds are available from the online sportsbook all year round.
 How does this work?
-The betting lines take many forms with the most popular being the NCAAF point spreads, money lines, and totals (over/under) prior to (and during) every game.
+The NCAAF betting lines take many forms, the most popular being: college football point spreads, money lines, and totals (over/under) prior to (and during) every game.

-If you bet on NCAAF odds you’ll need to learn how they work.
-Odds manifest as a decimal, fraction, or in “American” format.
+If you bet on NCAAF odds, you’ll need to learn how they work.
+Odds manifest as a decimal, a fraction, or in “American” format.
 This last format is when you see a positive number (e.g. +170) or a negative number (e.g. -200).
-These indicate how much you win on a $100 stake and how much you need to stake to win $100, respectively.
+These indicate how much you win on a $100 stake, and how much you need to stake to win $100, respectively.

 Take away the point spreads and we have the moneyline or “straight-up” betting.
 This is where you bet on a team to win the game – as simple as that.
-Odds here can tight or so lopsided that the book may not even offer it.
+Odds here can be tight, or so lopsided that the book may not even offer them.

 As an example, if Alabama is listed at -350 on the moneyline, it means you will win $100 for every $350 bet you make.
 Consequently, their opponent, Georgia, is at +200.
 That means you will win $200 if you stake $100 on the team.

 If converted to a decimal, Alabama’s -350 will become 1.29 meaning you win $29 plus your $100 stake for a total of $129 paid out.
 Georgia’s +200 becomes 3.00 meaning you get $300 in return for your $100 wager ($100 + $200 = $300).